antmicro/meta-antmicro/README.md

   ```
   sudo ./doflash.sh
   ```
-* Upon successful flash, with the connected camera and screen, the object detection preview should appear.
+* After the device is successfully flashed, and a camera and screen are connected, you should see the object detection preview.